jundalisay/superb/content/en/research/mohammad/quran/sura-059a.md

 17. The ultimate end for both of them is the Fire, where they will dwell forever.
 Such is the requital for the wrongdoers.

-18. O you who believe!
-Fear Allah, and let every soul consider what it has forwarded for the morrow, and fear Allah.
+18. Muslims,  Fear Allah, and let every soul consider what it has forwarded for the morrow, and fear Allah.
 Allah is Aware of what you do.
 19. And do not be like those who forgot Allah, so He made them forget themselves.
 These